nextest-rs/nextest/site/src/book/reusing-builds.md

 target directory.
 To specify the directory archives should be extracted to, use the `--extract-to` option.

-**Note that archives do not include the source code.** It is your responsibility to ensure that the source code is transferred over to the target machine.
+**Note that archives do not include the source code for your project.** It is your responsibility to ensure that the source code for your project is transferred over to the target machine.

 ### Specifying a new location for the source code